ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ## What terminal are you using `bottom` on?

-Please mention what terminal/terminal emulator you are using `bottom` on (ex: Konsole, Kitty).
+Please mention what terminal/terminal emulator you are using `bottom` on (ex: Konsole, Kitty), as well as their version and any relevant settings.

 ## What version are you on?